CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Who Actually Uses This

 Digital marketers who are sending campaigns.
-Campaign managers run the day-to-day.
-Growth teams are trying to acquire and retain customers.
+Campaign managers running the day-to-day.
+Growth teams trying to acquire and retain customers.
 Lifecycle marketers automating the journey from first touch to repeat customer.

 These are the people actually hitting send on emails, launching campaigns, monitoring performance, and iterating on what works.